 Comparing Industry Sectors

 As with any dataset, there are several factors to consider when using the TRI data.
-Key factors associated with data presented are summarized in the Introduction.
+Key factors associated with data used in the National Analysis are summarized in the Introduction.
 For more information see Factors to Consider When Using Toxics Release Inventory Data.
-Also note that the list of TRI chemicals has changed over the years.
-For comparability, trend graphs include only those chemicals that were reportable for all years presented.
-Figures that focus only on the year 2017 include all chemicals reportable for 2017, therefore, values for a 2017-only analysis may differ slightly from results for 2017 in a trend analysis.